giongto35/cloud-game/README.md

 ---

-Klog is an open source Cloud Gaming Service building on [WebRTC](https://github.com/pion) using browser as the main platform.
+Open source Cloud Gaming Service building on [WebRTC](https://github.com/pion) using browser as the main platform.

-Klog aims to bring the most convenient gaming experience to gamer.
+This project aims to bring the most convenient gaming experience to gamer.
 You can play any games on your browser directly, which is fully compatible on multi-platform like Desktop, Android, IOS.
 This flexibility enables modern online gaming experience to retro games starting with NES in this current release.

-Note: The current state of Klog are not optimized for production.
-The service will still experience lag under heavy traffic.
+Note:** Due to the high cost of hosting, I will Hibernate the servers for a while.
+I'm working on a big change and will turn on hosting again.
+Sorry for that :( **
 You can try hosting your own service following the instruction in the next session.

 ![screenshot](document/img/landing-page.gif)